MVC & MVVM

 Model-View-Controller

-In 1979, Trygve Reenskaug came up with this architecture as a way to solve the issues related with writing code in a monolithic structure.
+In 1979, Trygve Reenskaug came up with this architecture as a way to solve some of the issues related with writing code for the machine and not for the human.

 More accurately, it contemplated three basic units (or layers):